d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 Asynchronous successive halving (ASHA) :cite:`li-arxiv18` adapts SH to the asynchronous parallel scenario.
 The main idea of ASHA is to promote configurations to the next rung level as soon as we collected at least $\eta$ observations on the current rung level.
-This rule may lead to suboptimal promotions: configurations can be promoted to the next rung level, which in hindsight do not compare favourably against most others at the same rung level.
+This decision rule may lead to suboptimal promotions: configurations can be promoted to the next rung level, which in hindsight do not compare favourably against most others at the same rung level.
 On the other hand, we get rid of all synchronization points this way.
 In practice, such suboptimal initial promotions have only a modest impact on